 Utilizing compressed natural gas (CNG) in vehicles has benefited fleets around the world for decades.
-Compared to vehicles fueled with conventional diesel and gasoline, natural gas vehicles (NGVs) can produce greatly lower amounts emissions and reduce operating costs up to 50 percent, while helping wean the nation from dependence on foreign oil, according to NGVAmerica, the industry trade association.
+Compared to vehicles fueled with conventional diesel and gasoline, natural gas vehicles (NGVs) can produce greatly lower amounts emissions and reduce operating costs up to 50%, while helping wean the nation from dependence on foreign oil, according to NGVAmerica, the industry trade association.

 NGVAmerica estimates about 110,000 NGVs are in use in the United States today, displacing about 360 million gasoline-gallon equivalents (GGE) per year.
 More than 11 million NGVs are operated worldwide, with the numbers growing quickly throughout Europe, South America, and Asia.